Skip to content

 Advantages of VTT Format

-• Text Formatting: Supports HTML tags for simple text formatting such as bold, italic, etc.
+• Text Formatting: Supports HTML tags for simple text formatting, such as bold and italics.

-• Styling and Positioning: Styles and positions of subtitles can be set via CSS.
+• Styling and Positioning: Allows setting the style and position of subtitles via CSS.

 • Annotations and Metadata: Supports adding annotation information without affecting subtitle display.

-• Web Compatibility: Designed specifically for HTML5 videos, suitable for web environments.
+• Web Compatibility: Specifically designed for HTML5 video, suitable for web environments.

 FeatureSRTVTT

-Text Formatting SupportNoSupports HTML tags, such as <b>, <i>
+Text Formatting SupportNoYes, supports HTML tags like <b>, <i>

 Subtitle NumberRequiredOptional

-Style and Location SupportDepends on player or external style filesBuilt-in CSS style support, supports location information
+Style and Position SupportRelies on player or external style filesBuilt-in CSS style support, supports position information

-Use CasesLocal video files, simple subtitle displayHTML5 video, network subtitles, complex subtitle display
+Use CasesLocal video files, simple subtitle displayHTML5 video, online subtitles, complex subtitle display

 HTML Example: